drreynolds/smuhpc-workshop/source/index.rst

 ..
-SMUHPC Workshop documentation master file, created by sphinx-quickstart on Fri May 17 10:43:48 2013.
+SMU HPC Workshop documentation master file, created by sphinx-quickstart on Fri May 17 10:43:48 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.